 TIP: Want any photos taken with the girls from work, or the lads from college?
 Just call us over!

 If you’ve booked a full day of coverage, I’ll be with you up until the dancing!
 For the first dance I’ll simply be circling around you and capturing the moment.
 Once everyone crowds onto the dance floor, I’ll get right in the middle of it – catching those people throwing mad shapes and having the absolute craic!

 TIP: For the first dance, watch out for colored light from the band/DJ.
 While it’s fun for when the guests are dancing, no one wants a purple hue over them for the first dance!

 Last but not least, how many photos can you expect?

 It largely depends on what kind of coverage you book.
 Morning until dinner?
 Morning until dancing?
 Is it a big or small wedding?
 30 guests or 300 guests?
-On average, I usually provide between 300-500 photos, fully edited, with no watermarks, presented in a glass bottle USB in a wooden box with prints.
-It’s quite lovely! 🙂
+On average, I usually provide between 300-500 photos, in an online gallery that you can download, you can also share the link with friends and family!

 If you are still on the hunt for an Ireland Wedding Photographer and have loved learning more about how I work behind the scenes, please contact me at [email protected].
 I’d love to learn more about what you have planned for your special day and how can work together.